SAP Identity Management Solutions

 Business Role Management (BRM)

-It provides the tools to create and maintain business roles, analyzes user business authorization and suggest role definitions.
-Simulates roles to detect any risks before role deployment and simplifies the role lifecycle with versioning and change control in role definitions.
+It provides tools to create and maintain business roles, analyzes user business authorization, and suggests role definitions.
+Simulates roles to detect risks before deployment and simplifies the role lifecycle with versioning and change control for role definitions.

 SAP Single Sign-On